 - With soup - especially tomato soup

-- If there's a wedge leftover, accompanying Spanish Hash for a hearty breakfast
+- If there’s a wedge leftover let it accompany Spanish hash for a hearty breakfast

 That's just a few ways to get the cheesy jalapeño bread party started.
 I'm sure there are plenty more.